in the Nordics

 - Helsinki, June 7th, 2022, UN cluster roundtable meeting: In collaboration with Business Finland (agenda will be uploaded soon)

 - Helsinki, September 8th, 2022, UN cluster roundtable meeting: In collaboration with Business Finland

 In collaboration with Business Finland, we invite Nordic companies with focus on business with the UN to join our Nordic Cluster meeting in Helsinki.
 The roundtable meetings gather Nordic companies that are doing business with the UN (or wish to do so) as well as get relevant facts and figures about procurement and tendering.
 Registration is mandatory.

-Roundtable meetings and UN business delegations in 2021
+Roundtable meetings and UN business delegations

 - November 10th – 12th, 2021: Nordic UN “Go to market” Business Delegation to Kenya.

 - August 26th, 2021: UN procurement overview – meet the UN representatives from UNDP, UNOPS, UNHCR, WFP, UNICEF.

 - June 4th, 2021: How to get access to the UN procurement tendering and registration at the UN Global Market Place (UNGM)

 - May 19th, 2021: Doing business with the UN webinar in collaboration with Innovation Norway